-New York Times Best-Selling Author and Leading TV Commentator on Politics, Race, and Sexual Orientation.
+Keith Boykin is a New York Times best-selling author and leading TV commentator on politics, race and sexual orientation.
 His latest book is For Colored Boys Who Have Considered Suicide When the Rainbow is Still Not Enough: Coming of Age, Coming Out, and Coming Home.

 Kelly Ann Douglas

-Professor of Religion, Goucher College, and author of several books including Sexuality and the Black Church, A Womanist Perspective.
+A professor of religion at Goucher College and the author of several books including Sexuality and the Black Church, A Womanist Perspective.